 Reaper splits repair runs in segments.
 A segment is a subrange of tokens that fits entirely in one of the cluster token ranges.
 The minimum number of segments for a repair run is the number of token ranges in the cluster.
 With a 3 nodes cluster using 256 vnodes per node, a repair run will have at least 768 segments.
 If necessary, each repair can define a higher number of segments than the number of token ranges.

 Reaper will associate each segment with its replicas, and run repairs sequentially on only one of the replicas.
-If a repair is already running on one of the replicas or if there are too many pending compactions (20 by default), Reaper will postpone the segment for future processing and try to repair the next segment.
+If a repair is already running on one of the replicas or if there are more than 20 pending compactions, Reaper will postpone the segment for future processing and try to repair the next segment.

 Concurrency and Multithreading